 - Mental – Diabetes can be a very tricky disease to manage, but for most diabetics the routines of checking blood sugar levels, injections and maintaining healthy eating habits quickly become part of their day to day life.
 However, dementia sufferers can lose track of time, forget that they have taken their medicine or revert to old lifestyle choices without realizing.
 This then puts them at risk of damaging their health further and possibly putting themselves at risk of a stroke or heart attack.

-As with both conditions, a patient suffering from the diabetes dementia link will find that no permanent long-term cure currently exists.
-However, diabetics should make sure that they are aware of the signs of early onset dementia and make those close to them aware of their routine for coping with diabetes.
-They should also look carefully at their diet as a close link between nutrition and Alzheimers, which is another form of dementia that diabetics are more likely to develop.
+As with both conditions, a patient suffering from the diabetes dementia link will find… that no permanent long-term cure currently exists.
+But, diabetics should make sure that they are aware of the signs of early onset dementia.
+And make those close to them aware of their routine for coping with diabetes.
+They should also look at their diet … as a close link between nutrition and Alzheimer’s.
+Which is another form of dementia that diabetics are more likely to develop.